Hasibfy37/Hasibfy37/README.md

 If you'd like to support my passion for IPTV playlist curation and open-source contributions, consider making a donation.
 Your contribution goes a long way in keeping the IPTV content flowing. 💰

-⚠️ Caution: Terms of Use
+⚠️ Caution: Terms of Use:
 While all my projects are free and open for personal and educational use, I kindly request that you avoid using them for commercial purposes.
 Please respect any licensing or usage restrictions specified within each project's repository.
 While attribution isn't mandatory, it's certainly appreciated. 🙏

 🚀 Let's Connect: